OpenMS/pyopenms-docs/docs/source/index.rst

 :term:`mass spectrometry<Mass spectrometry>` and is available for Windows, Linux and macOS.

 pyOpenMS provides functionality that is commonly used in computational mass spectrometry.
-The pyOpenMS package contains Python bindings for a large part of the `OpenMS <openms.de>`_ library for :term:`mass spectrometry<Mass spectrometry>` based proteomics.
+The pyOpenMS package contains Python bindings for a large part of the `OpenMS <https://openms.de>`_ library for :term:`mass spectrometry<Mass spectrometry>` based proteomics.
 It thus provides easy access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.